ENSafrica

 ENS (officially Edward Nathan Sonnenbergs Inc.) is Africa's largest law firm.
-Headquartered in Sandton, South Africa, ENS currently has over 620 practitioners and was established over 100 years ago.
-The firm specialises in all commercial areas of Law, Tax, Forensics and IP.
+Headquartered in Sandton, South Africa, ENS has over 600 practitioners.
+The firm specialises in all commercial areas of law, tax, forensics, and intellectual property.

 The firm is a Level 1 Broad-Based Black Economic Empowerment (BBBEE) contributor.
 ENS is one of the traditional "Big Five" law firms in South Africa.

 History

 Edward Nathan and Friedland

 Edward Nathan & Friedland was formed in 1905.
 In 1999, Edward Nathan & Friedland was bought by Nedbank for R40 million.
 After an exodus of clients and lawyers, as well as deeming the investment non-core, in 2004, Nedbank sold Edward Nathan & Friedland back to 47 directors for R50 million.

 In addition to the purchase price, R33 million in available cash in Edward Nathan & Friedland was transferred to Nedbank.
 In total, Nedbank suffered a loss of R20 million on the sale.

 Sonnenberg Hoffmann and Galombik

 Sonnenberg Hoffmann & Galombik was formed in 1936.